Our family trip to Italy was amazing – and one that we will be talking about for quite some time!

 There was so much beauty that would be more meaningful if you did your homework.
 Thanks again Kristin and In Italy!

 My daughter and I had such a wonderful trip, everything was perfect.
 Thank you so much for helping us put this trip together, you made it so easy.
 We started out in Florence, probably our most favorite city in Italy.
-We stayed in the Florence B&B – great hotel, really nice staff and the best location possible.
 We spent four days in Florence and got to see a lot, the Accademia, Boboli gardens, the Duomo, Palazzo Vecchio and the Basilica di Santa Croce.
 We walked to the Piazzale Michelangelo to take some great pictures of Florence and also visited the Museo Galileo.
 The Museo Galileo is very impressive, nice museum and very interesting.
 We also used one day to go to the Cinque Terre.
 We took an early train - the train system in Italy is so easy to use – and came back at night.

 We drove from Florence to Chianciano Terme and stayed three nights in Palazzo Bandino – such a charming place.
 Again nice staff and wonderful food (we had dinner there every night).
 We visited several hill towns before we took the train to Rome.
 The hill towns are fun to visit and not as crowded as Florence and Rome.
 We visited Cortona, Montepulciano, Siena and Pienza.